Japan Winter Wonderland Birding

 Monday.
 Early flight to Naha, Okinawa.

 Tuesday.
-The second night we use Ada Garden Hotel Okinawa where most birding groups would stay.
+The second night in Okinawa, we use the Ada Garden Hotel, where most birding groups stay.
 It makes it much closer to look for Okinawa Rail on a second attempt if still needed.

-We also look for Okinawa Robin, Ryukyu Scops Owl and Ryukyu Green Pigeon
+We also look for Okinawa Woodpecker, Okinawa Robin, Black Wood-Pigeon, Ryukyu Green Pigeon, and Ryukyu Scops Owl

 Wednesday.
 We have plenty of time to get back to Naha for our flights to Tokyo and Kyoto.
-On our way to the airport there are reliable sites for Black-faced Spoonbill
+Half way to the airport, we will bird the rice paddies for various shorebirds to pad our list.
+On our way to the airport, there are reliable sites for Black-faced Spoonbill.

-On Thursday February 27, there is an optional day of birding in Tokyo, using public transport to chase down some local rarities which may have shown up in the vicinity.
-Birds we have chased in Tokyo in the past include Japanese Waxwing, Japanese Grosbeak, Greater Painted-Snipe, Azure-winged Magpie, Baird’s Pochard and many more.
+On Thursday, February 26, there is an optional day of birding in Tokyo, using public transport to chase down some local rarities that may have shown up in the vicinity.
+Birds we have chased in Tokyo in the past include Japanese Waxwing, Japanese Grosbeak, Greater Painted-Snipe, Azure-winged Magpie, Baird’s Pochard, Rufous-breasted Flycatcher, and many more.

-Price of this excursion is $195.
+The price of this excursion is $240.
 Hotel and food is additional.